RetailDAO/Docs/retail-DAO-docs/docs/Introduction/Key_Principles.md

 ## Our Mission :scroll:

 RetailDAO is committed to leveling the playing field for retail investors.
-By combining decentralized governance with practical tools (soon) and a supportive community, we aim to guide our members toward financial independence through informed, collective, and transparent investment practices.
+By combining decentralized governance with practical tools and a supportive community, we aim to guide our members toward financial independence through informed, collective, and transparent investment practices.

 ## Learn More